playermissile/scrolling_tutorial/index.rst

            pla             ; restore the A register
            rti             ; always end DLI with RTI!

-which sets the normal playfield width using the hardware register.
-At the vertical blank, the shadow register will be copied to the hardware register which will return the scrolling portion of the playfield back to 48 bytes wide.
+which sets the normal playfield width using the hardware register, which takes effect immediately.
+Recall that changes to the hardware registers produce immediate effect, while the shadow registers are restored at the vertical blank by the operating system.
+Therefore we do not have to restore the playfield width ourselves thanks to our use of the shadow register.
+The operating system will return the scrolling portion of the playfield back to 48 bytes wide.

 Interlude: Vertical Blank Interrupts